dotnet/docs-maui/docs/get-started/first-app.md

 :::zone-end

 <!-- markdownlint-disable MD029 -->
-02. Launch Visual Studio 2022 17.3 Preview, and in the start window click **Create a new project** to create a new project:
+02. Launch Visual Studio 2022 17.3, and in the start window click **Create a new project** to create a new project:

     :::image type="content" source="media/first-app/new-solution.png" alt-text="New solution.":::